roger-that-dev/observable-states/README.md

 # Crowd Funding Demo

 This is a small demo that aims to demonstrate the new observable states feature in Version 2 of Corda.
-It also uses the following features:
+As well as observable states, it also uses the following features:

 * Confidential identities
 * Queryable states and custom vault queries